bp-stations/station-data/README.md

     /countries
-        /stations_DE.json # all German stations from all brands /stations_US.json # all stations in the US from all Brands /other # used in another project
+        /stations_DE.json # all German stations from all brands /stations_US.json # all stations in the US from all Brands /ov2 # note that there are no skipper records yet!
+The performance will be very bad /stations.ov2 # all stations
+        /stations_DE.ov2 # all german stations
+    /other # used in another project
 ````